nicholaswilde/recipes/docs/sauces-and-dressings/spicy-vegan-mayo.md

 ### Step 1

-In a medium bowl, whisk together the vegan mayonnaise, garlic, Salsa Negra, lemon juice, and salt until smooth and combined.
+In a medium bowl, whisk together the vegan mayonnaise, garlic, [Salsa Negra][2], lemon juice, and salt until smooth and combined.

 ### Step 2